Charles Warren

 Sir Charles Warren (7 February 1840 – 21 January 1927) was a British Army officer of the Royal Engineers.
 He was one of the earliest European archaeologists of the Biblical Holy Land, and particularly of the Temple Mount.
 Much of his military service was spent in British South Africa.
 Previously he was Commissioner of Police of the Metropolis, the head of the London Metropolitan Police, from 1886 to 1888 during the Jack the Ripper murders.
-His command in combat during the Second Boer War was criticised, but he achieved considerable success during his long life in his military and civil posts.
+His command in combat during the Second Boer War was irredeemably flawed, though he achieved considerable success during his long life in his military and civil posts.

 Education and early military career

 Warren was born in Bangor, Gwynedd, Wales, the son of Major-General Sir Charles Warren.
 He was educated at Bridgnorth Grammar School and Wem Grammar School in Shropshire.
 He also attended Cheltenham College for one term in 1854, from which he went to the Royal Military College, Sandhurst and then the Royal Military Academy at Woolwich (1855–57).
 On 27 December 1857, he was commissioned a second lieutenant in the Royal Engineers.
 On 1 September 1864, he married Fanny Margaretta Haydon (died 1919); they had two sons and two daughters.
 Warren was a devout Anglican and an enthusiastic Freemason, becoming the third District Grand Master of the Eastern Archipelago in Singapore and the founding Master of the Quatuor Coronati Lodge.